-Kale is a member of the Brassicaceae family and related to broccoli, cabbage and cauliflower.
-It is loaded with vitamin A, vitamin C, and super-loaded with vitamin K, a sometimes overlooked nutrient that may reduce the risk of cancer.
+Kale (Brassica oleracea var. sabellica) is a member of the Brassicaceae family and closely related to broccoli, cabbage and cauliflower.
+It is a favorite food for healthy eating — found in smoothies, salads and soups — and chock-full of amazing health benefits.
+A powerful superfood, kale is loaded with vitamin A, vitamin C, and super-loaded with vitamin K, a sometimes overlooked nutrient that may reduce the risk of cancer.
+It also boasts antioxidant compounds and can help lower cholesterol, which can reduce your risk of heart disease and heart attacks,

 One of the hardiest greens you can grow, kale is chock-full of vitamins and minerals.View all